angular-ui/ui-calendar/README.md

 An Event Sources objects needs to be created to pass into ng-model.
 This object will be watched for changes and update the calendar accordingly, giving the calendar some Angular Magic.

-_The ui-calendar directive expects the eventSources object to be any type allowed in the documentation for the fullcalendar._ [docs](http://arshaw.com/fullcalendar/docs/event_data/Event_Source_Object/)
+The ui-calendar directive expects the eventSources object to be any type allowed in the documentation for the fullcalendar. [docs](http://arshaw.com/fullcalendar/docs/event_data/Event_Source_Object/)
+Note that all calendar options are passed directly into `fullCalendar`, so you will need to wrap listeners to fullCalendar events in `scope.$apply`, as in example above.

 ## Accessing the calendar object